MP Estate Planning UK

 What is a Trust Will?

-At its core, a Trust Will is a vital tool in estate planning, allowing you to provide for your loved ones while minimising inheritance tax.
-By creating a Trust Will, you can ensure that your assets are distributed according to your wishes, providing for both your current partner and children from a previous relationship, as well as protecting family assets if a partner remarries after your death.
+At its core, a Trust Will is a vital tool in estate planning, allowing you to provide for your loved ones while maintaining control over how and when they receive their inheritance.
+By creating a Trust Will, you can protect family assets from sideways disinheritance if a surviving partner remarries, shield vulnerable beneficiaries, and structure your estate in a tax-efficient manner — potentially preserving the Residence Nil Rate Band (RNRB) worth up to £175,000 per person.
 For more information on Trust Wills, you can visit Irwin Mitchell’s Trust Wills page.

 Key Takeaways

-• A Trust Will is created as part of your Will to protect assets passed on after death.
+• A Trust Will is a trust created within your Will — it only takes effect after your death.

-• Trust Wills can protect family assets if a partner remarries.
+• Trust Wills protect family assets from sideways disinheritance if a surviving partner remarries.

 Understanding Trust Wills and Their Purpose

-Trust wills have become an essential tool in estate planning, offering a way to protect your estate for future generations.
-At its core, a trust will is designed to safeguard your assets, ensure they are distributed according to your wishes, and potentially mitigate inheritance tax liabilities.
+Trust Wills have become an essential tool in estate planning, offering a way to protect your estate for future generations.
+With the average home in England now worth around £290,000 and the IHT nil rate band frozen at £325,000 since 2009 — confirmed frozen until at least April 2031 — more ordinary families than ever are being caught by inheritance tax.
+A Trust Will is designed to safeguard your assets, ensure they are distributed according to your wishes, and structure your estate in a tax-efficient way.

 Definition of a Trust Will